anhngoq/reading-time/README.md

 # reading-time
-A Chrome extension that adds the expected reading time to any Chrome extension and Chrome Web Store documentation page
+A Chrome extension that adds the expected reading time to Chrome documentation pages, including Extensions, Web Store, DevTools, and Workbox.